oneapi-src/oneDNN/rfcs/20230524-vtune-pdinfo-task/README.md

 However, it is hard to correlate verbose output to the overall application execution.
-Vtune in general does a better job at that as it contains call stack and nested task information.
+Linux Perf and Vtune in general do a better job at that as they contain call stack and nested task information.

-So currently, users are left to run Vtune for profiling their whole application, and try to map primitive execution calls in the Vtune trace to the oneDNN verbose output.
+So currently, users are left to run profilers on their whole application, and try to map primitive execution calls in the profiler trace to the oneDNN verbose output.
 This is tedious and error prone.

 Furthermore, Vtune integration is enabled by default whereas oneDNN